 As far as I know, this is the only Spray Wax or drying aid that incorporates UV protection.
 This is a pretty chemically unique formulation.

 I only offer this by the bottle for now.

-In general, spray waxes require a bit more care to apply than something like Hydrate or Kenotech, but I think it's worth the effort.
+In general, spray waxes require a bit more care to apply than something like Hydrate, but I think it's worth the effort.
 You just don't want to soak the whole car down with the product.
 You want to do one section at a time to make sure it doesn't dry.

 While drying after a wash, I use to spot remove stubborn bugs.